 Delta 8 THC can sometimes be similar to indica marijuana strains and it causes a relaxed and sleepy feeling.
 D8 users can also experience feeling lazy or tired so it is better to use it at night or after work.
 Delta 10, on the other hand, is similar to the Sativa strains of marijuana and may provide an uplifting feeling, increased drive, and motivation and an increase in energy levels.
 Both compounds can trigger feelings of euphoria without any side effect of anxiety or paranoia.
 That is sometimes a side effect of Delta 9 THC.

-The medicinal effects of THC are well-known to avid users of the substance.
+The beneficial effects of THC are well-known to avid users of the substance.
 And with THC-O, users can continue to enjoy those benefits as well.
 The difference between both substances is in their high.
 With THC-O, people say effects may be spiritual and introspective, with some users describing the high as similar to that of LSD and shrooms, something not attainable with regular THC products.
+We have not experienced effects this strong, however.